MityaKimchanskii/Leetcode_Python_150/README.md

         return len(words[-1]) if words else 0

 ```

-   but better to use loop on the interview
+   But better to use loop on the interview

 ```python